-The Utility's operating and maintenance expenses that impacted earnings decreased by \$164 million, or 8%, in the three months ended March 31, 2023, compared to the same period in 2022, as a result of labor redeployment due to winter storm response priorities which are generally recoverable through CEMA, and the recognition of approximately \$310 million of previously deferred expenses which were authorized by the settlement agreement for the 2018 CEMA application (see "2018 CEMA Application" in Regulatory Matters in the 2022 Form 10-K) in the three months ended March 31, 2022, with no comparable costs in the same period in 2023.
-Additionally, the Utility recognized approximately \$85 million in expenses related to the Kincade SED Settlement as well as approximately \$55 million in expenses related to the Kincade Stipulation and the Dixie Stipulation (each as defined in Note 15 of the Notes to the Consolidated Financial Statements in Item 8 of the 2022 Form 10-K) in the three months ended March 31, 2022 with no comparable charges in 2023.
-These decreases were partially offset by the recognition of approximately \$422 million of previously deferred expenses authorized in the final decision of the 2020 WMCE application (see "2020 WMCE Application" below) in the three months ended March 31, 2023, with no comparable costs in 2022.
+The Utility's operating and maintenance expenses that impacted earnings decreased by \$18 million, or 1%, in the six months ended June 30, 2023, compared to the same period in 2022, as a result of the recognition of approximately \$310 million of previously deferred expenses which were authorized by the settlement agreement for the 2018 CEMA application (see "2018 CEMA Application" in Regulatory Matters in the 2022 Form 10-K), \$85 million in expenses related to the Kincade SED Settlement, and \$55 million in expenses related to the Kincade Stipulation and the Dixie Stipulation (each as defined in Note 15 of the Notes to the Consolidated Financial Statements in Item 8 of the 2022 Form 10-K) in the six months ended June 30, 2022, with no comparable charges in 2023, as well as operating cost efficiencies in the six months ended June 30, 2023.
+These decreases were partially offset by the recognition of approximately \$422 million of previously deferred expenses authorized in the final decision of the 2020 WMCE application (see "2020 WMCE Application" below) in the six months ended June 30, 2023.
+Additionally, the Utility recognized \$50 million in expenses related to the Zogg Stipulation (as defined in Note 10 of the Notes to the Consolidated Financial Statements in Item 1) in the six months ended June 30, 2023.